BridgingAISocietySummerSchools/Coding-Project/README.md

 # AI and Society Summer School Coding Challenges

 This repository contains three coding challenges designed for the "Bridging AI and Society" summer school program.
 Each challenge focuses on a different aspect of AI's societal impact and is designed to be completed within approximately three hours.
-The challenges include educational notebooks to guide students, complete solution notebooks, and **real-world datasets** for authentic learning experiences.
+The challenges include educational notebooks to guide students and **real-world datasets** for authentic learning experiences.

 ## Challenges